 An airboat is merely a flat-bottomed boat propelled by an aircraft-type propeller run by a gas engine.
 In marshes and other shallow waters, an outboard motor (with a submerged propeller) won’t work.

 The flat-bottomed design of our airboats means there are no operating parts below the waterline.
 This design makes them perfect for flood and rescue operations where conventional boats risk getting stuck.

 During the flooding of New Orleans following Hurricane Katrina, for example, 30 airboats evacuated more than 3,000 patients and medical staff from four downtown hospitals in less than 36 hours.

 Some manufacturers construct hulls of fiberglass.
 However, most are made of aluminum.
 Classic hull design consists of a flat bottom with an inclined front.
-The operator and passengers are in elevated seats that give them visibility over the water—this lets the operator and passengers see floating objects, stumps and debris in the boat’s path.
+The operator and passengers are in elevated seats that give them visibility over the water—this lets the operator and passengers see floating objects, stumps, and debris in the boat’s path.

-Does Stan’s Do Swamp Tours?
+Does Stan’s do Swamp Tours?

 We get this question from time to time.
 The answer, currently, is “no.” Airboats are a common recreational vehicle for many people, but Stan’s primarily works with pipeline maintenance crews and surveying teams—we’re not in the tourism business at present.

 Airboats are the perfect environmentally-friendly solution for wetlands transportation.
 They don’t harm the fragile wetlands and leave no marks or tracks behind.
 But we aren’t just airboats, either!
-We also have amphibious vehicles designed to move men and equipment through swamps, marshes, snow and sand.
-These craft have rear cargo beds that allow for material handling and personnel carrying, plus they have more than 8,000 pounds of pulling capacity.
+We also have amphibious vehicles designed to move men and equipment through swamps, marshes, snow, and sand.
+These crafts have rear cargo beds that allow for material handling and personnel carrying, plus they have more than 8,000 pounds of pulling capacity.